IELTS Essay Topics with sample answer.

 Globalization has benefited most of the countries.
 However, everything has two sides, globalization may also have disadvantages.
 In this essay, I will discuss both the pros and cons of globalization in today's world.

 First of all, globalization has greatly influenced the world's economy in many positive ways.
 Most of the businesses are becoming increasingly international.
 Globalization allows a free trade practice.
 With the unlimited export of goods, the market of a country will get larger.
 The unlimited import will also allow citizens to have access to imported products.
 Furthermore, with foreign investments in a country, a rise in employment will follow.
 No one can deny that the positive aspects of globalization will help the countries' economy to prosper.
-Moreover, if more people will be employed, this could result to a low poverty rate in the developing countries, like the Philippines.
+Moreover, if more people will be employed, this could result in a low poverty rate in the developing countries, like the Philippines.

-In conclusion, I believe that globalization as a concept has noble intensions and is beneficial to countries that have developed fully and are ready to compete in the world market.
+In conclusion, I believe that globalization as a concept has noble intentions and is beneficial to countries that have developed fully and are ready to compete in the world market.
 Nevertheless, governments and companies should use a fair approach by taking appropriate steps for the country to become ready and to engage in a free trade economy around the world.

 ( Written by - Elizabeth )